cfoge/Video_EQ/README.md

 # Video_EQ

-This repo is a source for firmware and programming of the *Video Equations* video synth by CFOGE currently for sale on ETSY [here](https://www.etsy.com/au/listing/1103194946/video-equations-video-synthesizer-pcb)
+This repo is a source for firmware and programming of the *Video Equations* video synth by CFOGE
+## currently for sale on ETSY [here](https://www.etsy.com/au/listing/1103194946/video-equations-video-synthesizer-pcb)
+*NOTE IF YOU BUY A KIT OR PCB FROM ME YOU DO NOT NEED TO PROGRAM THE ANYTHING!
+THE ROM CHIPS COME PROGRAMED!

 It also contains the BOM for the original Standalone version. and a *build guide* [here](https://docs.google.com/document/d/1xhPcSpx6gMqP5NIOa-hU4GBMXX1HIhc-GGcmYRfW-Dc/edit?usp=sharing)